 Both SSL and SSH, used in the FTPS and SFTP protocol transfers, use public key authentication to encrypt data.
-This means the public key is combined with the data being transferred to make a unique encrypted message, which can only be decrypted by the matching private key (see our QuickStart on public-key authentication for more information).
+This means the public key is combined with the data being transferred to make a unique encrypted message, which can only be decrypted by the matching private key.

 This is called asymmetric encryption because it requires two different keys- one public and one private- which work together in a pair.
 This is an incredibly secure form of data transfer security, so long as the private key’s integrity is intact.
 The private key must remain completely inaccessible to anyone but the owner at all times.
 If a third party gets ahold of the private key, they can access any data sent with the matching public key.

 The most convenient and common method of authentication is software-based, single-factor authentication.
 The software installed on the computer you’re using to access data handles the entire encryption and data transfer process, including generating the public and private keys.
 Your key pair is stored securely on the computer or server on which it was generated, and the private key is stored in hidden locations or encrypted (or both).

 The absolute necessity of keeping the private key secure can be a hindrance, however.
 If the private key absolutely must be shared—for instance, an employee needs to use the same key to access the server, but gets a new computer—it should be transferred on a physical piece of hardware, such as a CD or flash drive.
 It should never be transferred digitally.